aspose-total/Aspose.Total-Products/total/en/net/search/xlsx/_index.md

 </div></div>

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="How to Search in XLSX File Online using App" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Search in XLSX via Online App" %}}

 1. Upload XLSX file to search by clicking inside the drop area or via drag and drop.
 1. Enter the search criteria by specifying the parameters.